Shawn-Nichol/GuideToBackGroundTasks/ReadMe.md

 ## Foreground services
 For user-initiated work that need to run immediately and must execute to completion.
-Foreground service tells the system that the app is doing somethign important and it shouldn't be killed.
+Foreground service tells the system that the app is doing something important and it shouldn't be killed.
 Foreground services are visible to users via a non-dismissible notification in the Notification tray.

 ## AlarmManager